teamhanko/hanko/e2e/README.md

 ```

-Once the services are up and running, execute the tests from the `e2e` directory:
+Once the services are up and running, install dependencies from inside the `e2e` directory:

+`npm install`

+`npx playwright install chromium`

+Then execute the tests using:

 **Passwords disabled**: